-5. Make it a trio
+5. Try a trio

-6. Light from beneath
+6. Light cabinet interiors

 8. Incorporate an industrial style

-For a small kitchen opt for a petite wall-mounted version that can be directed to shine a warming light on shelving and worktops.
+For a small kitchen opt for a petite version for walls that can be directed to shine a warming light on shelving and worktops.

 What type of lighting is best in a small kitchen?